hojimat/oldhomepage/articles/_posts/2021-02-6-simulation.md

 ### 3 b.
 Prisoner's Dilemma

-Simulations also come in handy for observing the behavior of agents in game theoretic concepts.
+Simulations also come in handy for observing the behavior of agents in game theoretic contexts.
 Consider a standard Prisoner's dilemma with two agents and the following payoff matrix:

 <figure class="blog text-center">
     <img class="img-fluid w-50" src="/assets/img/simulation/payoffs.png"/>
 </figure>

-We can model a so-called _agent-based_ simulation where each agents decides to deviate or not, and, sure enough, they converge in a Nash equilibrium:
+We can model a so-called _agent-based_ simulation where each agent decides to deviate or not, and, sure enough, they converge in a Nash equilibrium:

 <figure class="blog text-center">